Sylvia Falls: A Jewel in the Valley of the Waters

 Explore expert travel guides, compare and book tours, experiences, hotels, and more—all from the palm of your hand.
 Download now for seamless trip planning wherever your wanderlust takes you.

-Explore the breathtaking Empress Falls, a stunning waterfall nestled in the Blue Mountains National Park, perfect for nature lovers and adventure seekers.
+Explore the breathtaking Empress Falls in Blue Mountains National Park, where nature's beauty and adventure await every traveler.